HOLY CRAP! What the hell is with my mouth?!?!

 The doctor was all ‘Oh for God’s sake you’re getting my shoes wet ya big baby!’

-She said it in her head, but I totally heard her because I’m a frigging mind reader, plus she shifted slightly in her chair so I know she was wiping the wet toe of her shoe on the back of her pant leg.
-There was no other explanation for the shift.
+She said it in her head, but I totally heard her because I’m a frigging mind reader, plus she shifted slightly in her chair so I know for sure she was wiping the wet toe of her shoe on the back of her pant leg.

 Naturally, before she was done, I had to pee.